open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 `;
 ```

-In order to create an actual lit-html template, we prefix the template literal with a special HTML tag:
+In order to create an actual lit-html template, we prefix the template literal with a special HTML tag which we import from the lit-element package:

 ```js
 import { html } from 'https://unpkg.com/lit-element?module';